Technologicat/mcpyrate/README.md

     ;; adapted from code in dash.el
     (let ((more-keywords '("macros" "dialects"
-                           "q" "u" "n" "a" "s" "t" "h")) ;; Only for the anaphoric if demo; how to make Emacs recognize your magic variables.
+                           "q" "u" "n" "a" "s" "t" "h")) ;; How to make Emacs recognize your magic variables.
+Only for the anaphoric if demo.
-          ;; A list, like `additional-keywords`, even though in the example there is only one item.
+          ;; A list, like `more-keywords`, even though in the example there is only one item.
           (magic-variables '("it")))
       (font-lock-add-keywords 'python-mode `((,(concat "\\_<" (regexp-opt magic-variables 'paren) "\\_>") 1 font-lock-variable-name-face)) 'append)